 The Fund may, from time to time, engage in short selling as permitted by applicable securities legislation.
+As an "alternative mutual fund", the Fund is not subject to certain short selling restrictions set out in applicable securities legislation that are applicable to conventional mutual funds (other than alternative mutual funds).
 Where the Fund engages in short selling, it will sell securities short and provide a security interest over fund assets with dealers as security in connection with such transactions.